RootsRated/stevenson/README.md

     description: This is a microsite created by RootsRated.com
     url: http://www.rootsrated.com

-**The 'question' of each option is required** and will be used to ask users for input to replace these values.
+**The 'prompt' and 'type' of each option is required** and will be used to ask users for input to replace these values.

 Any values already set in the `_config.yml` will be used as defaults for these questions.